ManticoreGamesInc/platform-documentation/src/api/camera.md

 ### `currentYaw`

 This sample explores the parallel between the player's rotation, the camera's rotation and the camera's view angles expressed in the `currentPitch` and `currentYaw` properties.
 The camera's "free control" and "rotation mode" are adjusted so the view angle properties give useful information--that's because if "free control" is disabled the view angles always return zero.
 This script expects to be in a client context.
-Results will vary depending on player settings (e.g. Facing Mode) as well as other camera settings.
+Results will vary depending on player settings (for example Facing Mode) as well as other camera settings.

 ```lua
 function Tick()